Lartu/ldpl-ncurses/README.md

 The **LDPL Ncurses Library** is a [ncurses](https://en.wikipedia.org/wiki/Ncurses) wrapper for LDPL, designed for creating terminal applications that require more complex text user-interfaces than simple line-feeding.
-It aims to make it very easy to move text across a console, change text colors, etc. This library requires **LDPL 4.3** or greater.
+It aims to make it very easy to move text across a console, change text colors, read user key-presses, etc. This library requires **LDPL 4.3** or greater.

 ## 🖼️ Example